Blocking (textile arts): Wet blocking

 Wet blocking is done by saturating a garment in warm water and allowing it to dry.
 Some items (especially lace) are stretched while wet with the use of pins and/or blocking wires, while others may be gently shaped without stretching.

 Steam blocking

 Steam blocking is done by hovering a hot, steaming iron over the fabric.
 Hovering the iron about 1 or 2 inches above the fabric flattens the stitch, makes it thinner, and allows it to hold its shape better.
 This is the only method that works for blocking synthetics, like acrylic.

-Spritz blocking
+Spritz/cold/spray blocking

 Spritz blocking involves spraying the garment with water.
 This relaxes the fibres more than steam blocking but less than wet blocking.
 Most often, a spray bottle is used.

+Sock blocking

+Sock blocking involves wetting the garment using wet or spray blocking techniques with water.
+The socks are then placed on sock blockers, which should be sized to match the finished sock dimensions.
+The blockers are then left to dry flat or hung up on a hook.

 Killing

 It is possible to set synthetic fibres through a process known as "killing", wherein the item is pinned in place and carefully steamed to achieve a very slight controlled melt of the fibres.
 Killed fabrics are permanently set and cannot be returned to their original form through washing.